fnalways/terminus-docs/docs/manual/concepts/data.md

 As for the back-end object storage solution of JuiceFS, we also provide two solutions: S3 and MinIO.

 By default, Olares OS uses MinIO as object storage when installed locally.
 Initial installation starts with [Single Node Single Driver (SNSD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html) mode.
-At the same time, we provide the Scale tool in the installation package, which allows you to freely [expand your MinIO storage](../../developer/develop/advanced/cli.md#Add-a-new-hard-disk-locally).
+At the same time, we provide the Scale tool in the installation package, which allows you to freely [expand your MinIO storage](../reference/cli-operations#add-a-hard-drive-locally).

-### Local Disk
+### Local disk

 In some application systems, intensive file system read and write operations may occur.
 These intensive file system read and write operations are often fragmented random reads and writes.
 In various existing distributed storage cluster solutions, for such intensive fragmented random read and write operations, it is very likely that I/O or CPU consumption will be too high (usually due to high I/O Wait).
-Condition.

 The best practice provided by Olares is to make full use of the node's local hard disk as a file buffer.
 Although the local hard disk of the node has limited capacity, it has high-speed read and write performance because it basically uses SSD hard disk.
 If the application reads and writes files, it will be buffered on the local hard disk of the node, and then written asynchronously to the distributed file system in batches.
 This can turn most of the fragmented random reads and writes into a few sequential reads and writes.
 This greatly improves system I/O efficiency.